cadbox1/cadell.dev/content/posts/i-write-notes.md

 ## Time blocks

-I've got a section in my Daily Notes called Time Blocks to get a rough idea of where I'm spending my time.
+I've got a section in my Daily Notes called Time Blocks to track where I'm spending my time in 30 minute blocks.

 It looks like this: